 - During the summer of 2012, Sugarloaf and the Town of Carrabassett Valley installed a new, state-of-the-art $1.7 million irrigation system.
 The new system replaced the existing irrigation, which was installed during the original construction of the course more than 25 years prior.
 The new and improved system allows the course crew to pinpoint precise areas that need water, while avoiding over-watering other areas.
 The result is improved agronomics and reduced costs for water and electricity.

 - Crews are working this summer to remove and replace sections of fairway on holes 7 and 9 that are perennial problem areas which have been heavily damage over the years.
 These areas will see sod removed, drainage updated, and new sod planted back in place.

-This work continues an initiative of aggressive cultural practices under Course Superintendant Bob Bruce to promote the health and long-term sustainability of Sugarloaf's turf.
+This work continues an initiative of aggressive cultural practices under Course Superintendant Shaun Osborne to promote the health and long-term sustainability of Sugarloaf's turf.
 These practices include increased verticutting, which removes thatch and promotes improved turf density and agressive overseeding of greens and fairways with heartier varieties of grass to improve resilience after the winter months.

 New winter green covers

 - In 2011 Sugarloaf and the Town of Carrabassett Valley invested in 13 protective tarps to cover many of the greens during the winter months.
 These tarps protect the greens from the harsh winter conditions, while allowing them to breathe and stay healthy until spring.
 The course crew has had tremendous success with this type of tarp in the past, and the investment should provide golfers at Sugarloaf with healthier greens, earlier in the season, for many years to come.